parnurzeal/gorequest/README.md

 ```

 Note: This is a work in progress and not totally support all specifications.
-Right now, you can only do simple get and post with easy to specify header like in examples which is enough in many cases.
+Right now, you can do simple get and post with easy to specify header like in examples which is enough in many cases.

 ## License